Back to blog

 4. Create a result comparison

 With all the initial request information transformed into dataframes, you could now use the pandas library and create simple keyword comparisons.
+This can be especially valuable when analyzing search volume across different keywords or regions.

 This would require you to adjust your current code to handle multiple keywords and then add functionality to gather all the information in one place.
+When scraping data from the Google Trends page, you can compare the geo location of search trends to better understand how interest varies in different regions.

 Let’s begin with multiple keyword handling.
 To make the code iterable, split it into reusable functions.